Kiranthapalia/First-Week-Assignment./README.md

 <img width="311" alt="1 pw" src="https://user-images.githubusercontent.com/102954934/214165425-6b6a38ae-8242-425d-a25a-30707788f266.png">

 Here I first used `ls` to list all the files.
-This one was quite tricky as the file name was `-`
+This one was quite tricky as the file name was `-` so I could not just use `cat -`.
+I tried doing that and it did not work.
+So then after some research I found out I had to use `cat ./-` command inorder to access the password for the next level.